SURFnet/eduxchange-eu-tech-docs/registration.md

 ## Relying Party (RP)

 The Generic part of the Enrollment Receiver handles authentication and OIDC tokens.
-It should be registerd at the MyAcademicID Service.
+It should be registered at the MyAcademicID Service.

 1. Go to [the registration form](https://webapp.prod.erasmus.eduteams.org/sp_request)
 and log in using your institutional account.